 (2) If a Category C member dies while there is still an amount in the member’s accumulation account the Superannuation Board is to pay a benefit equal to the balance of the member’s accumulation account.

 [Regulation 21AA inserted in Gazette 2 May 2003 p.
-1494-5.]
+1494-5; amended in Gazette 1 Apr 2008 p.
+1274.]

+21AB.
+Phased retirement benefit

+(1) A member who —

+(a) is at least the preservation age; and

+(b) applies to the Superannuation Board for payment of a benefit under this regulation,

+is entitled to a benefit of the amount specified in the member’s application, which must not exceed the balance of the member’s accumulation account.

+(2) A benefit under this regulation is to be paid —

+(a) under regulation 22 as a pension benefit; and

+(b) on terms and conditions that ensure that the benefit is —

+(i) a non-commutable allocated annuity; or

+(ii) a non-commutable allocated pension; or

+(iii) a non-commutable annuity; or

+(iv) a non-commutable pension,

+(all as defined in the SIS Regulations).

+(3) For the purposes of regulation 22, an application under subregulation (1)(b) for payment of a benefit is taken to also be an application under regulation 22(1) for the benefit to be paid as a pension benefit.

+[Regulation 21AB inserted in Gazette 1 Apr 2008 p.
+1275.]

 21B.
 Payment of benefits

 (1) Subject to this regulation and regulations 21C, 22, 23B and 23BA, when a member becomes entitled to a benefit the Superannuation Board is to pay it to the member as a lump sum.